-- Benefit: Retains additional information about the image unique to the system setup (pixel scaling, raw image data, application version, etc.).
-Useful for troubleshooting. - Potential drawback: May not open in some third-party applications.
+Retains additional information about the image unique to the system setup (pixel scaling, raw image data, application version, etc.).
+May not open in some third-party applications.

 Settings

 Select Scan Type

 Grid: Use to define the area to be acquired as a set number of fields of view in a rectangular grid.
 This option requires that you be positioned at the top left corner of the region to be scanned; the current field of view is the first one scanned.